elkorn/afronski.github.io/_drafts/different-point-of-view-TEMPLATE.md

       - Fastest case?
 Only viable for benchmarks, but it doesn't say anything else.
       - Why averaging percentiles is wrong?
     - Population, stupid!

+- Article flow:
+  - Show example of latency chart.
+  - Prepare:
+    1. Tangle.js + D3.js (with average, median).
+    2. Then apply min and max.
+    3. Oh shit, what happened?
+    4. What is an average, what is hiding.
+  - Let's look on the distribution, show directly the tail latency.
+    - Population.
+  - So, what is percentile?
+Decile?
+Quantile?
+Median?
+    - Different between percentage and percentile.
+    - Why it is crucial in this case?
+    - Why averaging percentiles is wrong?
+  - Difference between latency chart and normal distribution.

 ## Possible future topics